Mount Kilimanjaro snow-capped peak at sunrise

 Rongai Route

-7 Days Moderate From $1,700
+7 Days Moderate

 The only route approaching from the north, near the Kenya border.
 Rongai is the driest route and the best choice during the rainy season.
 Quieter than Machame or Marangu, with a gentle, steady incline and views of the Kenyan plains.